andergroundvrej/test/README.md

   make clean
 ```

-Here is a little example of how it works.
+The CLI connects to a backend API using WebSockets for real-time gameplay.
+Here's how the flow works:

 ```mermaid
 flowchart TD